emisasal/rest-api-crud/README.md

 Create an empty postgres db with the name `rest_api_crud`.
 In macOS use **Postgress.app** to create and execute postgres db's and **Postico** for tables visualization and editing as an alternative to pgcli.

-Migrate the models to the db with the script `npx prisma migrate dev --name init`.
+Migrate the models to the db with the script `pnpm prisma migrate dev --name init`.
 This creates a new folder `/prisma/migrations` with a migration file with the name used at the end of the script (in this case "init").
 With Prisma v7, the client is generated to [prisma/generated/prisma](prisma/generated/prisma) and the CLI reads the datasource URL from [prisma.config.ts](prisma.config.ts).
 For Postgres with the JS engine, the app config includes the `@prisma/adapter-pg` setup.

-> The script for production and testing migrations is `npx prisma migrate deploy`.
+> The script for production and testing migrations is `pnpm prisma migrate deploy`.
 But is only recommended for automated CI/CD pipelines.

 ## Seeds